-Robert Winter Hughes McCoy, born in Colorado Springs, Colorado, 1946
+Robert Winter Hughes McCoy, born in Colorado, 1946

 I spent my formative years in Santa Fe, New Mexico in the 1950’s.
 That experience gave me an appreciation for both Native American and Hispanic cultures, and exposure to their works of art.
-My two best friends were Navajos who lived with their families at the Indian School on Cerrillos.
-Later my mother and I moved to San Antonio, Texas where I began studying painting with Warren Hunter, a noted artist and illustrator, who taught in historic La Villita.
+Later we moved to San Antonio, Texas where I began studying painting with Warren Hunter, a noted artist and illustrator.

-After being discharged from the Air Force in 1970, I continued studying art at the University of Houston, receiving a BFA degree in 1974.
+After serving in the Air Force during Viet Nam, I continued studying painting at the University of Houston, receiving a BFA degree in 1974.
 Upon completion, I was accepted for graduate work at Southern Methodist University, the University of Arizona, and the University of New Mexico.
-However, I was also given an opportunity to live and teach in San Miguel de Allende, Mexico for a year, which I chose.
-That experience gave me exposure to the original paintings and murals by well known Mexican painters, and life within a different culture.
-At the end of the year, I was given the same opportunity in Rome, Italy.
-I traveled by freighter, which took three weeks to unload at different ports, and disembarked at Genoa.
-Both of those experiences were overwhelming, and had a profound influence on my work.
+I was also given an opportunity to live and teach in San Miguel de Allende, Mexico for a year, which I chose.
+That experience gave me exposure to the original paintings and murals by famous Mexican artists, and life within a different culture.
+At the end of the year, I was given the same opportunity to live and teach in Rome, Italy.
+Both of those experiences were unique and had a profound influence on my work.
 After returning to Texas, I was accepted in the graduate program at the University of Houston, and received a MFA degree in 1981.
 Over the years I have taught all levels of painting and drawing at various institutions until 1990 when I began painting full time.